surifirstpin/biplus_documentation/docs/README.md

 <center><h1>Why BiPlus </h1></center>

-BiPlus is Collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Business.
+BiPlus is collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Business.
 BiPlus is a single integrated analytical platform that delivers faster and better insights for entire business process, Regardless of any action or industry.

 ## BiPlus Advantages